hawaii-aloha/widget-or-sidebar-per-shortcode/readme.txt

 == Changelog ==

+= 0.5 =
+- Disable some php notices if WP Debug active

 = 0.4 =
-- 0000041: Would it be possible to call a widget by its PHP class name instead of its name?
+- #0000041: Would it be possible to call a widget by its PHP class name instead of its name?
   Added parameter classname.
-Use:
+Use: [widget classname='']

 = 0.3 =
 - #0000003: link to bugs.staude.net in readme